 Official wanted a contrast between the atmospheres of the bar and the cafe, so used a much darker palette to decorate the smaller room.

 "We developed a concept of day to night with Houndstooth taking up the larger, more sunlit space and Jettison as a more intimate space for cocktails and conversation," said the architects.

 Black curtains surround the seating area, populated with brown leather chairs and similarly coloured tables.

 An opening in the lowered ceiling exposes the timber roof trusses, which are highlighted with a warm glow.

 "The bar has a relatively low seating capacity with an emphasis on quality drinks and food in a more classic bar atmosphere," the studio said.
 "The furniture is flexible to allow for a long communal table or smaller group seating."

 Gold accents used on lighting fixtures and other details help to tie the spaces together.
 The furniture is a combination of pieces from local and national designers.

 Other spaces that serve both caffeine and alcohol include a marble-lined spot in London's historic Royal Exchange building and a neighbourhood hangout in Seattle.

-Photography is by Robert Yu, unless stated otherwise.
+Photography is by Robert Tsai, unless stated otherwise.